The early bird gets the worm … so by that logic, premarket trading is where you’ll find the best opportunities, right?

 Earnings season and its resulting earnings breakouts make for some of the most important times of year for stock movement.

-Earnings season(s) can be a huge catalyst for stock movement, particularly if a stock has overshot or undershot analyst expectations.
+Earnings season can be a huge catalyst for stock movement, particularly if a stock has overshot or undershot analyst expectations.
 Since many earnings reports are released either right before the market open or right after its close, earnings releases can cause some big pre- and post-market moves.

-- Leading indicators: these might include big contracts, a change in the formation of a business, or the share price.
+These might include big contracts, a change in the formation of a business, or the share price.

 However, this comes with a caveat.
-The low volume in the pre-market can give a false indication of the worth of the stock, so you might not get an accurate-enough idea of the price.
+The low volume in the premarket can give a false indication of the worth of the stock.
+So you might not get an accurate enough idea of the price.
 For this reason, the news has to be REALLY strong to potentially warrant premarket trading.

 E-mini Futures Cues

-After being introduced on the Chicago Mercantile Exchange (CME) in 1997, the E-mini quickly became a success because it made futures trading accessible to a wide variety of traders.
+After being introduced on the CME in 1997, the E-mini became popular because it made futures trading accessible to a wide variety of traders.
 Today, E-mini contracts can be traded on a variety of indexes, including the NASDAQ 100 and the S&P 500.

-But here’s what matters in the pre-market session: the E-mini S&P 500 trades 24 hours a day.
+But here’s what matters in the premarket session: the E-mini S&P 500 trades 24 hours a day.
 This futures market can often give signs of how the regular market might go throughout the day, so it’s sometimes like getting a preview.

-Watch the Pre-Market Spread
+Watch the Premarket Spread

-Wait, what’s an ask spread?
+Wait, what’s a bid-ask spread?

-Pre-Market Trading Tips
+Premarket Trading Tips

 Understand the Market’s Mood and Trade Appropriately

-Listen to the market, and trade based on what it’s telling you right now.
+Listen to the market and trade based on what it’s telling you right now.

 Unless There’s News, Wait for Regular Market Hours

 This is when the volume often gains momentum and we can begin to see more direct results of the news (or rumored news).

 Use Direct Access Brokers

-Think About Sympathy Sell-Offs and Your Trading Peers
+Think About Sympathy Sell-Offs

 Have an Effective Trading Technique in Place